aneldev/dynadux/doc/Sections.md

 _Examples are in Typescript_

-### #1 The Create Sections functions
+### #1 The Create Section function

-Create Sections functions are functions that
+Create Section function is a function that
-- take the created store as argument _and_
+- takes the created store as argument _and_
-- return a business API to use it later in the application.
+- returns a business API to use it later in the application.

 From the passed store reference, we use the `createSection` function that requires:
 - `section: string`, the name of the section
-- `initialState`, the intial state of the section
+- `initialState`, the initial state of the section
 - `reducers`, the reducers scoped the section

 What is new here is only the `section` string.
-This will be the root property name in Store's state.
+This will be the root property name in the Store's state.
 But in practice, we won't use it, because in the end, the state will be accessed from the return of this function.
 _We will see that later._

 Initial state and reducers are remaining exactly the same as we learned in the previous chapters.
-There is nothing new to learn really.
+There is really nothing new to learn.
 ```
 const createUserInfoSection = (store: ICreateStoreAPI) => {
   const section = store.`createSection`({